New at Rhode Island KIDS COUNT

 Many working and unemployed families in Rhode Island are eligible for services and benefits to help support their families.
 Programs such as health insurance (RIte Care), child care subsidies, tax credits (EITC), nutrition assistance (SNAP and WIC) and cash assistance (RI Works) are available to families with low or moderate incomes.
 Rhode Island KIDS COUNT has released a fact sheet in English and Spanish, to help working and unemployed Rhode Island families access these services and benefits.
 Please click here for the order form.

-COUNTDOWN TO COVERAGE: An Interactive Workshop on Health Care Reform in Rhode Island to be held on May 22, 2013
+COUNTDOWN TO COVERAGE: An Interactive Workshop on Health Care Reform in Rhode Island held on May 22, 2013

 Let's Get It Right: Improving Outcomes for Babies & Toddlers in Child Welfare Summit to be held on May 20, 2013